-The Australian Government will advertise a targeted prototype SDCP service in 2018 ahead of competitive selection processes for remaining services.
-The prototype service will test the model and may work with the Department of Health to refine elements of the model as needed to best meet the needs of the target group.
-Following establishment of the prototype service, the department will advertise grant opportunities for 14 specialist dementia care units in early 2019, with the first units operational in 2020.
+The Australian Government are in discussions with Brightwater Care Group to establish a prototype SDCP service to test the model and assist the Department of Health to refine the program as needed to best meet the needs of the target group.
+The department will advertise grant opportunities for 14 specialist dementia care units in early 2019, with the first units operational in 2020.
 A second funding round for 20 units will follow in 2021-22.
 The department will inform the aged care sector and update this webpage as grant opportunities become available.
-Grant opportunities will also published on GrantConnect.
+Grant opportunities will also be published on GrantConnect.

 Key features of the SDCP

 The SDCP provides a new approach to care and will be rolled out in two phases.
-The department will work with key stakeholders to evaluate and refine the model as it rolls out nationally, to ensure the model provides optimal care for people exhibiting very severe behavioural and psychological symptoms of dementia.
+The department will work with key stakeholders to evaluate and refine the model to ensure the model provides optimal care for people exhibiting very severe behavioural and psychological symptoms of dementia.

 The SDCP will provide intensive, specialised care in a dementia friendly environment, generally a dedicated unit within a broader residential aged care service.
 The SDCP will provide transitional support with the aim of enabling people to move to less intensive care settings.
 Specialist clinical support will be a key feature of the model.
 The SDCP will complement state and territory government services and supports for people with very severe behavioural and psychological symptoms of dementia.